 A few months ago, I switched hosting companies.
 I had been with DreamHost but decided it was time for a change after my site went offline for several hours (which I had discovered and reported).
-I disliked their upselling tactics and inconsistent customer support.
-Also, it appeared they cared more about their website’s design than the performance of their servers.
+I disliked its upselling tactics and inconsistent customer support.
+Also, DreamHost appeared to care more about its website’s design than the performance of its servers.
 It’s worth noting that DreamHost—alongside Bluehost, HostGator, iPage, and OVH—were recently vulnerable to “simple account takeover hacks.”
-Given my experiences with DreamHost, I’m not surprised to learn of their vulnerabilities.
+Given my experiences with DreamHost, I’m not surprised to learn of its vulnerabilities.

 In my search for a new host, I chose SiteGround (SG).
-They’ve been around since 2004 and support nearly two million domains.
+Its been around since 2004 and supports nearly two million domains.
 SG routinely ranks well in comparison articles and reviews.
 What’s interesting is that Kinsta, a top-rated managed WordPress hosting company, features three comparison articles on its site.
 They compare themselves to SG, WP Engine, and Flywheel.
-Given that there are thousands of hosting companies to include SG says a lot.
+Given that there are thousands of hosting companies, to target SG speaks volumes.

 SiteGround has three WordPress hosting plans including “StartUp,” “GrowBig,” and “GoGeek.”
-Although they cost slightly more than other popular hosts, the extra couple of dollars monthly has been worth it.
-Their customer support team is excellent, so it’s no wonder they achieved a 98 percent client satisfaction score in their latest year-end survey.
+Its plans cost slightly more than similar plans from other hosts, but the extra couple of dollars monthly has been worth it.
+SG is tech and server optimization focused, which has made my sites more efficient.
+Its customer support team is excellent, so it’s no wonder it achieved a 98 percent client satisfaction score in its latest year-end survey.

 SG Optimizer Plugin Review

-SiteGround customers gain access to the SG Optimizer plugin (noncustomers can’t use it).
-The plugin is designed to improve the performance of WordPress websites by directly connecting to SG’s servers.
+SiteGround customers gain access to its SG Optimizer plugin (noncustomers can’t use it).
+The plugin improves the performance of WordPress websites by directly connecting to SG’s servers.
 As SG states,

 Our SG Optimizer has always been an invaluable tool in boosting site performance, and now we’ve pushed its capabilities even further.
 Internal speed tests of the new version show an additional 20-30% performance improvement even for well-optimized sites.
 And when you use the plugin on a site that runs on an old PHP version and/or has poorly-optimized content, the benefit can easily go up to 500%!

 The plugin includes cache, backend (environment), frontend, and image benefits.
-Additionally, it has a new, sleeker user interface (UI).
+Additionally, it has a new and sleek user interface (UI).
 Optimization and performance features include: